Skip to Content

 When Trump arrived at the Republican National Convention to formally accept his party’s nomination for the second time weeks later, he seemed unstoppable.
 Just two days earlier, a gunman had opened fire at his rally in Butler, Pennsylvania, unleashing a hail of bullets that grazed his ear and left one supporter dead.

 After the gunman had been killed, Trump stood, surrounded by Secret Service agents, his face streaked by blood, and raised his fist in the air — shouting “Fight!
 Fight!
-Fight!” — as the crow erupted into cheers.
+Fight!” — as the crowd erupted into cheers.
 The moment became a rallying cry for his campaign.

 “If you want to make somebody iconic, try to throw them in jail.
 Try to bankrupt them. … If you want to make somebody iconic, try to kill him,” said Roger Stone, a longtime Republican operative who has known Trump for 45 years and was pardoned by the former president.
 “All of those things failed.
 They just made him bigger and more powerful as a political force.
 Every one of those things turbocharged his candidacy.”